 Huntsman’s Leap is a narrow rock chasm with massive sheer sided cliffs.
 The name originates from the local legend of a huntsman who rode his horse to jump the gap and having successfully done so, he looked back into the chasm and promptly dropped dead from shock.
 It’s not known how his horse reacted to the feat.

-Near to Bullslaughter Bay I had a first sighting of a pair of Choughs the rarest member of the crow family.
-They are noticeable by their red bills and legs and their Welsh name, brân goesgoch, translates as red-legged crow.
-This pair proceeded to perform some aerial acrobatics and followed for a time seemingly showing off for attention with their distinctive call.
+Near to Bullslaughter Bay there were a few choughs, with distinctive red bills and legs, their Welsh name ‘brân goesgoch’ translates as the red-legged crow.
+These proceeded to perform some aerial acrobatics and followed us for a time, seemingly showing off for attention with their distinctive call.

 Flimston Bay has a secluded beach with rock pillars and massive vertical cliffs which make it incredibly scenic.

 Another dramatic headland known as The Cauldron has fearsome, sheer vertical cliffs, which are best viewed from a safe distance!

 Further along are a magnificent pair of limestone pillars, known as Stack Rocks, or Elegug Stacks.
 The word Elegug is the Welsh name for the Guillemot and these stacks are a major nesting site for masses of guillemots, razorbills and kittiwakes during spring & summer, as they cover almost every surface atop the rocks.